juhasev/sample-ninja-help/panelist-imported-select-file.md

 Panelist Importer let’s you to import panelists (members) to an existing panel or subpanel from a CSV file.

 You must have FIRST_NAME, LAST_NAME and EMAIL columns in your CSV file.
-Technically you cannot import into any data variables that are not owned by the system with the exception
+Technically you cannot import into any data variables that are not owned by the system with the exception of

 - POINTS_BALANCE
 - LOCALE